Red Hook WatchIndependent Community Resource

 Resolved

-2. The aforesaid purpose constitutes a Type II action under SEQRA which has been determined not to have a significant impact on the environment.
+2. it is hereby determined that the aforesaid purpose constitutes a Type II action as defined under the State Environmental Quality Review Regulations, 6 NYCRR Part 617, which has been determined under SEQR not to have a significant impact on the environment

-3. The Town Board plans to finance a portion of the cost of said purpose by the issuance of serial bonds of the Town in an amount not to exceed $200,000.
-The remaining cost of the project is expected to be financed from other available funds.
+3. the Town Board plans to finance a portion of the cost of said purpose by the issuance of serial bonds of the Town in an amount not to exceed $200,000, hereby authorized to be issued therefor pursuant to the Local Finance Law, and the remaining cost of the project is expected to be financed from other available funds

-7. Each of the bonds authorized by this resolution and any bond anticipation notes issued in anticipation of said bonds shall contain the recital of validity prescribed by Section 52.00 of the Local Finance Law.
-The faith and credit of the Town are hereby irrevocably pledged for the payment of the principal of and interest on said bonds as the same respectively become due and payable.
-An annual appropriation shall be made in each year sufficient to pay the principal of and interest on said bonds becoming due and payable in such year.
+7. each of the bonds authorized by this resolution and any bond anticipation notes issued in anticipation of said bonds shall contain the recital of validity prescribed by Section 52.00 of the Local Finance Law, and the faith and credit of the Town are hereby irrevocably pledged for the payment of the principal of and interest on said bonds as the same respectively become due and payable, and an annual appropriation shall be made in each year sufficient to pay the principal of and interest on said bonds becoming due and payable in such year, and there shall annually be levied on all the taxable real property of the Town a tax sufficient to pay the principal of and interest on said bonds as the same become due and payable